Genus: Boletus (will probably change – see Science Notes)

 - Genus 2: Likely to become Neoboletus

-- Species 2: This is probably the species name that will survive an eventual merger with the other oak-loving red-mouths, “Boletus” discolor and luridiformis.
+- Species 2: This is probably the species name that will survive as the most common version of the oak-loving Neoboletus Scarletinas.
 See the Science Notes.

 Tells: Reddish cap bruises blue/black & is often olive when young.
 Pores start yellow, become rosy red, age to orange, & bruise blue.
 Pale yellow stem, often w/reddish dots, browns from base up w/age.